typst-community/rowmantic/README.md

 ## Function Documentation and Manual

-Please <a href="docs/rowmantic-manual.pdf">see the manual</a> for function documentation and more examples.
+Please <a href="docs/rowmantic-manual.pdf">see the manual</a> for more explanations, examples and function documentation.

 ## License